redis-developer/ArXivChatGuru/README.md

 <img src="./app/assets/RedisOpenAI.png" alt="Drawing" style="width: 100%;"/> </td>

-# Question & Answering using Redis & OpenAI
+# Question & Answering using LangChain, Redis & OpenAI

+**LangChain** simplifies the development of LLM applications through modular components and "chains".
+It acts as a wrapper around several complex tools and makes us more efficient in our development workflow.

-**Redis** plays a crucial role in the LLM & GenAI wave with it's ability to store, retrieve, and search with vector spaces in a low-latency, high-availability setting.
-With its heritage in enterprise caching, Redis has both the developer community and enterprise-readiness required to deploy quality AI-enabled applications in this demanding marketplace.
+**Redis** plays a crucial role with large language models (LLMs) for a few resons.
+It can store and retrieve data in near realtime (for caching) and can also index vector embeddings for semantic search.
+Semantic search enables the LLM to attach to external memory or "knowledge" to help augment the LLM prompts and ensure greater quality in results.
+Redis has both the developer community and enterprise-readiness required to deploy quality AI-enabled applications in this demanding marketplace.

 **OpenAI** is shaping the future of next-gen apps through it's release of powerful natural language and computer vision models that are used in a variety of downstream tasks.

-This example Streamlit app gives you the tools to get up and running with **Redis** as a vector database and **OpenAI** as a LLM provider for embedding creation and text generation. *The combination of the two is where the magic lies.*
+This example Streamlit app gives you the tools to get up and running with **Redis** as a vector database, **OpenAI** as a LLM provider for embedding creation and text generation, and **LangChain** for application dev. *The combination of these is what makes things happen.*

 ![ref arch](app/assets/RedisOpenAI-QnA-Architecture.drawio.png)